Pratham245/learning-git/README.md

 # learning-git
-This is m repo to learn git
+This is my repo to learn git